DTJF/fbdoc/src/doc/z_ChangeLog.md

 - example plugin py_ctypes to create language bindings for python
 - support for inherritance (`EXTENDS`)
 - support for `DIM` and `REDIM` in `TYPE` and `UNION` blocks
+- EmitterIF reviewed, new init process
+- command line options for plugins

 Bugfixes: